LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

 # Set Real-Time Clock Unit for OT/IoT Device

-### Configure DS1307 RTC on BeagleBone-Black Arduino or Raspberry PI
+### Configure DS1307 RTC on BeagleBone-Black Arduino or Raspberry-PI

 ![](doc/img/title01.png)

+` Figure-00: Project Overview Diagram , version v0.1.2 (2024)`

 **Program Design Purpose**: Real-Time Clock (RTC) modules are essential for maintaining accurate timekeeping in various applications, including system clocks, data logging, and alarm systems.
-In scenarios where devices operate offline, such as a ship's NMEA 0183 data recorder that logs engine and rudder data, or an RTU (Remote Terminal Unit) which time state change configuration or IoT devices that cannot connect to a network time server, an RTC is crucial.
-This guide demonstrates how to integrate a DS1307 RTC module with commonly used microcontrollers in OT (Operational Technology) and IoT (Internet of Things) environments, such as the BeagleBone-Black, Arduino, and Raspberry Pi.
+In scenarios where devices operate offline, such as a ship's NMEA 0183 data recorder that logs engine and rudder data, or an RTU (Remote Terminal Unit) with real time state change configuration or IoT devices that cannot connect to a network time server, an RTC is crucial.
+This guide document demonstrates how to integrate a DS1307 RTC module with commonly used microcontrollers in OT (Operational Technology) and IoT (Internet of Things) environments, such as the BeagleBone-Black, Arduino, and Raspberry-Pi.

 ```
 # Created:     2024/08/11